 Where is Zaros, Crete, Located?

 Zaros is as close to the center of the island as you can get.
-In the regional unit of Herakleion, it’s between the north and south coasts of the island, just east of Mt.
+In the regional unit of Heraklion, it’s between the north and south coasts of the island, just east of Mt.
 Psiloreitis.

 How to Get to Zaros

 Zaros is just over 45 minutes from Heraklion’s Nikos Kazantzakis International Airport, along a mostly straight road to Agia Varvara, then up a winding road to reach an elevation of 340 meters.
-There is a rental center directly at the airport, so you can be on the road in no time at all.
+There is a car rental branch directly at Heraklion airport, so you can be on the road in no time at all.
 If you are arriving by ferry, a car can be brought right to the port to meet you when you disembark.
 If you would prefer to go by KTEL bus, there is one route a day.
 For information, please see here.
 It is simple to reach the Heraklion KTEL station from the airport – buses leave throughout the day from 6 am to midnight – for more information, please see here.

 The History of Zaros